litchipi/arm-trusted-firmware/docs/getting_started/build-options.rst

    firmware bank.
 This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '1'.

+-  ``PSA_FWU_SUPPORT``: Enable the firmware update mechanism as per the PSA specification document `_PSA FW update specification`.
+The default value is 0, and this is an experimental feature.

 --------------

 *Copyright (c) 2019-2021, Arm Limited.
 All rights reserved.*

 .. _DEN0115: https://developer.arm.com/docs/den0115/latest
+.. _PSA FW update specification: https://developer.arm.com/documentation/den0118/a/